RKCP/CodeWars/README.md

 # CodeWars
-My exercises completed on Code Wars
+My solutions to exercises completed on Code Wars